Digital-Tech-KKHS/game-design-grace-s-team/documents/Sprint-docs/Sprint_doc_1/Sprint Doc 1.md

 ![[Pasted image 20230324125201.png]]
 # Sprint Summary
 ## **Sprint Reflection and summary**
-In this sprint I basically just wanted to get a solid Mvp
+In this sprint I basically just wanted to get a solid Mvp, I also made sure that I
 ## **Briefly describe other team members contributions**

 ## **Major Changes and Achievements Described**